 The EPs share information about new policy measures and initiatives that are being taken in response to the labour market challenges.
 Many of the policy measures set out in the EPs involve programmes targeted at youth and women as well as skills development (through vocational education and training and apprenticeships).
 They also reflect country-specific challenges with measures targeted at people with disability, low-skilled workers, displaced workers and older workers.
 Other policy areas that are frequently cited for further action include: strengthening the social safety net and active labour market policies (e.g. changes to public employment services, direct job creation, employer or employee subsidies or entrepreneurship support programmes), minimum wages, collective bargaining, social dialogue and rights; and workplace safety.
+Annex 3 provides a summary of the policy measures mentioned in the EPs that have been announced or implemented recently.

-21 Coping with Crises: Policies to Protect Employment and Earnings.
+&lt;sup>21 Coping with Crises: Policies to Protect Employment and Earnings.
 Paci, P., A. Revenga and B. Rijkers, World Bank Research Observer 27 1: 106-141, 2012.